Heisenburgirs/defolio/README.md

 ***Permission Granting:*** The UP profile can grant any desired permission to the session contract.

-***Session Address Management:*** Users can add addresses to the session contract with a set deadline, granting temporary access to the contract’s permissions.

-***Session Management:*** Existing sessions can be updated or terminated, and users can review past sessions.
+***Session Management:*** Users can add addresses to the session contract with a set deadline, granting temporary access to the contract’s permissions.
+Existing sessions can be updated or terminated, and users can review past sessions.

 ## Why DeFolio?